ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

     If skipping is enabled, ClickHouse considers unresolved nodes as unavailable and tries to resolve them at every connection attempt.
 Such behavior creates the risk of wrong cluster configuration because a user can specify the wrong node name, and ClickHouse doesn't report about it.
 However, this can be useful in systems with dynamic DNS, for example, [Kubernetes](https://kubernetes.io), where nodes can be unresolvable during downtime, and this is not an error.

-- Shard, if there are no nodes available in the shard.
+- Shard, if there are no available replicas of the shard.

     When skipping is disabled, ClickHouse throws an exception.